simonw/s3-credentials/README.md

 These credentials can be **temporary** or **permanent**.

 - Temporary credentials can last for between 15 minutes and 12 hours.
 They are created using [STS.AssumeRole()](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html).
 - Permanent credentials never expire.
-They are created by first creating a dedicated AWS user, then assgning a policy to that user and creating and returning an access key for it.
+They are created by first creating a dedicated AWS user, then assigning a policy to that user and creating and returning an access key for it.

 Make sure to record the `SecretAccessKey` because it will only be displayed once and cannot be recreated later on.